socketstream/socketstream/README.md

 ## SocketStream

-SocketStream makes it a breeze to build phenomenally fast, highly-scalable real-time apps on Node.js.
+SocketStream makes it a breeze to build phenomenally fast, highly-scalable real-time web applications on Node.js.

-More coming soon at [www.socketstream.org](http://www.socketstream.org).

 ### Features